Can I Use a Personal Loan to Pay Off My Student Loans?

 However, the reality is that there are more drawbacks than advantages to using a personal loan to pay back student loans.
 This is particularly true if you have federal student loans as you’ll miss out on income-based repayment plans, federal loan protections, and loan forgiveness.

 “Personal loans do not offer these options so you’ll be locked into your payment until you pay them off,” Logan Murray, CFP at Pocket Project, told The Balance via email.

 Converting your student loan to a personal loan could wind up costing you at tax time, too.
-That’s because you can deduct up to $2,500 of interest you are required to pay on your qualified student loans, depending on your adjusted gross income.
+That’s because you can deduct up to $2,500 of interest you are required to pay on your qualified student loans, depending on your modified adjusted gross income.

 If you have student loans with a co-signer, and your credit isn’t strong yet, you may have trouble qualifying for a personal loan on your own.
 And even if you do qualify with fair or poor credit, your interest rate may not be lower than your student loan interest rate.
 Lenders may also take other details into account, like your debt-to-income ratio.
 See what you prequalify for prior to applying for any personal loans.

 While you can use a personal loan to pay off your student loans, you’ll simply be swapping debt for debt, and will be locked into repaying that personal loan with fewer protections if you can’t.
 When you’re trying to figure out how to tackle your student loans, consider all of the options at your disposal first.
 Don’t be afraid to reach out to your lender and find out if they can help.
 It’s also wise to take a close look at your income and expenses so you can figure out a way to increase your savings and knock down student loan debt as quickly as possible.